Wolverine971/9takes/src/blog/people/celebrities/Shia-LaBeouf.md

 <p class="firstLetter"></p>

-## How Each Enneagram Type Perceives Kylie Jenner
+## How Each Enneagram Type Perceives Shia LaBeouf

-To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive Kylie Jenner:
+To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive Shia LaBeouf:

 - **[Type 1- The Perfectionist](/blog/enneagram/enneagram-type-1)** -
 - **[Type 2- The Helper](/blog/enneagram/enneagram-type-2)** -